 Bomarea is a tuberous member of the family Alstroemeriaceae.
 There are about 100 species, some of which are non-climbing, growing more like a ground cover, although most are climbers.
 They are found from Mexico on the South, through the tropics, and into the Andes, down to Southern Chile.
 They are mostly forest understory plants, where they grow through adjacent vegetation in lightly shaded conditions.
 Some species are coastal, growing in the fog belt of Chile, so, not surprisingly, they do very well in Coastal California.
-Other species can only be found in the high altitude Páramo of South America.
+Other species can only be found in the high-altitude Páramo of South America.

 Bomarea is related to Alstroemeria, where both flowers and leaves demonstrate this close relationship.
 The beautiful flowers of this genus are produced in a dense umbel at the end of the growing shoots.
 Each umbel can be composed of as many as 30 to 45 flowers if well grown, with flowers consisting of three outer and three inner tepals, sometimes contrasting colors.

 Growing Bomarea from seed is not difficult as they have simple needs.
 Still, a little preparation before the initial planting of the seed is sometimes recommended to yield the best results.
 However, the preparation is normally only needed for seeds that have been stored for longer periods.

 To propagate seeds successfully, it is best to sow them in well-draining soil (a 50/50 mix of cactus compost and perlite will be fine) as soon as they are ripe or as fresh as possible in a propagator or warm greenhouse with temperature regulated at around 68 to 77 °F (20 to 25 °C).
 Planted this way, the seeds can germinate in as little as two weeks, but they can be a bit erratic, so don't be despondent if they don't all sprout at the same time, as some can take longer.